 SDS is currently in the process of developing our new Strategic Plan, which will be published later in 2022.
-The strategy will focus on Scotland's recovery from the pandemic and the dimensions of change which were facing the country before the onset of COVID-19, such as such as Britain's exit from the European Union, significant demographic change, the global climate emergency, the uncertain nature of the future of work and Industry 4.0, in which automation and artificial intelligence seem certain to play a bigger role.
+This will focus on Scotland's recovery from the pandemic and the dimensions of change which were facing the country before the onset of COVID-19, such as exit from the European Union, significant demographic change, the global climate emergency, the uncertain nature of the future of work and Industry 4.0, in which automation and artificial intelligence seem certain to play a bigger role.

-Labour Market Challenges
+1. Labour Market Challenges